Mini-MAX

-The Team Mini-MAX is a large family of single-seat, mid-wing, strut-braced, single engine aircraft, available in kit form for amateur construction.
+The Mini-MAX is a large family of single-seat, mid-wing, strut-braced, single engine aircraft, available in kit form for amateur construction.
 The first Mini-MAX had its first flight in 1984.
 Its name indicates its original design goals: a minimum-cost aircraft that requires a minimum of building space, time and skill, but which provides a maximum of enjoyment and performance.

 The Mini-MAX family was originally produced by TEAM Incorporated of Bradyville, Tennessee.
 After that company was bankrupted by a lawsuit, production passed to Ison Aircraft also of Bradyville, Tennessee and next to JDT Mini-MAX of Nappanee, Indiana.
 The company was renamed Team Mini-Max LLC in 2012, with production in Niles, Michigan.
+In 2025, Mini-Max USA acquired the rights to all of the Mini-Max Models and took over the factory in Niles, Michigan.
+The company is still in business producing kits, assisting with builds, and selling plans for the Mini-Max series.

 Development

 The Mini-MAX models are all predominantly constructed from wood truss with plywood gussets and covered with doped aircraft fabric.
 The construction time to complete a Mini-MAX varies depending on the model chosen.
 Many models feature open cockpits equipped with windshields.
 All versions feature a short-span wing of only 25 ft, except the V-MAX and 1600R EROS, which have a 26.5 ft wingspan.
 The wing and horizontal stabilizer are both strut-braced: the wing is braced to the landing gear and the tail is braced from the horizontal tail surface to the fin.
 All models have conventional landing gear, with wheel pants as an option.
 Since the wing is braced to the mainwheels and the mainwheels are connected by a rigid axle, the pneumatic tires provide the only suspension.

 The aircraft was originally intended to meet the requirements of the US FAR 103 Ultralight Vehicles category, including that category's maximum 254 lb empty weight.
 The original ultralight models of the Mini-MAX were equipped with the 28 hp Rotax 277 engine to achieve acceptable empty weights.
-Today the 1030F MAX 103 and 1100F Mini-MAX achieve an acceptable FAR 103 empty weight if they are equipped with the 28 hp Hirth F-33 powerplant.
+Today the 1030F MAX 103 and 1100F Mini-MAX achieve an acceptable FAR 103 empty weight if they are equipped with the 28 hp Hirth F-33 powerplant or an equivalent weight engine.
 Other models use heavier engines which place them in the US Experimental - Amateur-built category.

 The Mini-MAX was also developed into a high winged version, called the Hi-MAX.
 The two designs share much in the way of parts and design concept commonality.